Overview

 Galápagos Volcanoes

 Most of the volcanoes on the Galápagos are rounded shield volcanoes.
-Lava erupts from vents and cracks on the structure, and the outflow create smaller parasitic cones.
+Lava erupts from vents and cracks on the structure, and the outflow creates smaller parasitic cones.
 Visitors will often see black hardened lava fields, mainly on Santiago's Sullivan Bay, and lava tunnels and pit craters in the Santa Cruz Highlands.

 Recent Eruptions